COACHING

 Define focus and success criteria

-Outcomes: The engagement produces a completed assessment, defined goals and priorities, clear success measures, and a coaching plan.
+Outcomes: This phase produces a completed assessment, defined goals and priorities, clear success measures, and a coaching plan.

 Typical Activities